 The chuck is used for holding a very thin workpiece made of magnetic material which cannot be held in an ordinarily chuck.
 It is also used where any distortion of the workpiece due to the pressure of the jaws is undesirable.

 The holding power of the chuck is obtained by the magnetic flux radiating either from the electromagnets or from the permanent magnets introduced within the chuck.

-Collet chucks are used for holding bar stock in production work where quick setting and accurate centring is needed.
+Collet chucks are used for holding bar stock in production work where quick setting and accurate centering are needed.

 The outside surface of the collet which is tapered fits in the taper hole on the body of the chuck, and the tail end which is threaded meshes with a key.

-When the key is turned from outside, the collet is drawn in resulting the split tapered end to be pushed inward due to the springy action.
+When the key is turned from outside, the collet is drawn in resulting in the split tapered end being pushed inward due to the springy action.
 And the workpiece is securely and accurately held in the chuck.
 Different sizes of collectors are used for holding different sizes of the bar stock.
 These chucks are commonly used in capstan and turret lathes.

 Fluid pressure is delivered to the cylinder by operating a valve with a lever and the piston will slide within the cylinder.
 The movement of the piston is transmitted to the jaws by a connecting rod and links and the jaws grip the workpiece securely.

 A drill chuck is sometimes used in a lathe for holding a straight shank drill, reamer, or tap for drilling, reaming, or tapping operation.
 The chuck is held either in headstock or tailstock spindle.
 It has centering jaws which have operated by rotating a key.